It’s been two decades since Raja Abdhulrahim, the New York Times’

 His and his wife’s names were not on it.
 (Emphasis added.)

-According to Haaretz, Mr. and Mrs. Assad’s names were in fact on that list of Palestinians who received identification papers late last month.
-Hagar Shezaf reported:
+, Mr. and Mrs. Assad’s names were in fact on that list of Palestinians who received identification papers late last month.
+Hagar Shezaf reported

 As’ad returned to his native West Bank village 11 years ago after living in the United States for many years.
 He refused to visit the U.S. for fear he wouldn’t be allowed to return because he didn’t have a Palestinian identity card.
 His family received word this week that Israel had approved legal status for him and his wife.
 (Emphasis added.)